School Tax Calculator

 Why a flat income tax?

-The NH Constitution (part 2, article 5) prohibits an income tax with progressively higher marginal rates.
-New Hampshire has not adopted a counterpart to the 16th Amendment to the federal constitution that permits a progressive rate structure.
+The NH Constitution (Part 2, Article 5) prohibits an income tax with progressively higher marginal rates.
 That's why we use a flat income tax rate but to make it more progressive, we allow deductions of $35,000 per taxpayer and $15,000 for each dependent with a $15,000 deduction for a single person who is head of their household.

-The amounts of the deductions are drawn from the Living Wage Calculator hosted by MIT. https://livingwage.mit.edu/
+These amounts are based on MIT’s calculation of the basic costs of living.
+See the Living Wage Calculator hosted by MIT. https://livingwage.mit.edu/

 While an income tax is fairer than a property tax because it relies on the taxpayer’s ability to pay, it also misses the opportunity to fully spread the tax burden among all the people who enjoy New Hampshire.
-New Hampshire has a significant number of second homeowners.
-Some of these properties are very valuable, even when current use taxation artificially reduces the taxable value of the property.
+New Hampshire has a significant number of second homes.
+Some of these properties are very valuable.
 Second homeowners who don’t work in New Hampshire won’t pay an income tax.
 We can’t spread the state’s tax burden to include them without a property tax.

 A statewide property tax is fairer than a local property tax because the rate for the tax depends upon the value of properties across the entire state, not just the value of property in one town.
-Remember, some of our town boundaries were established in the 1700s by King George.
+Some of our town boundaries were established in the 1700s by King George.

 What did King George know about tax fairness?